qtrinh/qpipeline/USAGE.md

         -m 2000 annotate a VCF file against a BED database file.
                 -d TABIX_DATABASE_FILE  database file indexed by tabix ( .gz ).
-                -q STR  prefix string to annotate.  e.g., ON_TARGET.
+                -q STR  target name.  e.g., BREAST_CANCER_PANEL.
                 -i FILE input VCF file.

                 Example:
-                        qpipeline tabix -m 2000 -d test_data/vcf/target.bed.sorted.gz -i test_data/vcf/sample.vcf -q ON_TARGET
+                        qpipeline tabix -m 2000 -d test_data/vcf/target.bed.sorted.gz -i test_data/vcf/sample.vcf -q BREAST_CANCER_PANEL

         Missing input file (-i).
 Please see usage above!
 ```

-Typically, databases are zipped and indexed by **tabix** - see [instructions on how to index databases for tabix](INDEX_DATABASES.md)
+Most of the tasks are straight forward and their detailed usage information can be used as a guide on how to use them.